rosenkrans/band-app/readme.md

 # Band App
 My Project 2 is an application modeled after a marching band of which I am a member - Seed & Feed Marching Abominable.
-Band members will have the ability to view, add, update, and delete bands, gigs, and members text and images.
+Band members will have the ability to view, add, update, and delete bands, gigs, and members text, images, and video links.

 ## Links